 Skip to content

 Apart from the basic hardware required to run, a smartwatch packs several important sensors to track your sleep, health and activity, stress, gestures, position, and more.
 This includes a gyroscope, accelerometer, GPS, heart rate sensor, and whatnot.
-In this article, we’ll explore 20 such sensors present in a smartwatch and their advantages and disadvantages.
+In this article, we’ll explore all such sensors present in a smartwatch and their advantages and disadvantages.

 Everything About Sensors Present Inside a Smartwatch

 A 34-year-old man from Yamuna Nagar, Haryana, complained about low energy levels and chest pain.
 In a normal situation, anyone would probably take a rest to feel better – but he had an Apple Watch with him.
-He immediately used the ECG sensor, which detected irregularities and advised for medical help, and it was later revealed he had 99% blockage in arteries.
+He immediately used the ECG sensor, which detected irregularities and advised for medical help, and it was later revealed he had 99% blockage in his arteries.

 This only shows how much wearable tech has evolved.
 What meets the eye are the fancy aesthetics, but deep down, the sensors are what makes them revolutionary.
 Here are some of the important sensors you’ll find inside smartwatches in the market and how they work.